 This review is unhelpful because it summarizes the paper (old news: we already read the paper!) and gives no interesting new thoughts or information.
 Here is an example of a review that is good:

-You may split the presentation (including Q&A and discussion) however you want among your group, but every member is expected to participate.
+You may split the presentation (including question answering and the discussion period) however you want among your group, but every member is expected to participate.
+This is a great opportunity to practice technical presentation skills, so take advantage of it!
 You may use speaker notes or any supporting materials on stage — the focus is on the quality of technical content and the effectiveness of its delivery, rather than the means of communication.
-While preparing the presentation, you are encouraged to attend the TA's office hours to flip through the slides and ask for feedback.
-Make sure you have a dress rehearsal with the group before the presentation date.

-After the presentation (on the same day), post your slides in PDF format (so avoid fancy animations) on the class discussion board for the class to review and ask any follow-up questions.
+While preparing the presentation, you are encouraged to attend the office hours to flip through the slides and seek feedback.
+Make sure you have a dress rehearsal within your group before the presentation date.
+After the presentation, post the slides in PDF format (so avoid fancy animations) on the class discussion board for others to review and ask follow-up questions.

 Can a presentation use the paper author's slides?
 Yes, if you like.
 But if you do this, you must clearly credit the source of the slides in your presentation.
 In any case, you should not repeat the paper author's presentation.